← Back to Blog

 Bookmark TinyJoy

-All six games are free at tinyjoy.app.
+All games are free at tinyjoy.app.
 Bookmark the site and you've got a work break collection always one click away — no app to install, no account to manage, no ads between rounds.

 The whole point is a quick, clean break.
 These games deliver exactly that.